scroll-tech/zkevm-circuits/docs/Keccak_Circuit.md

 - `uniform` is true, then `target_sizes` consists of dividing 64 bit positions into even `part_size` plus a possible remainder;
 - `uniform` is false, then `target_sizes` consists of dividing both the `rot` (rotation) and (64-`rot`)-bit words into even `part_size` but named `part_a` and `part_b` plus a possible remainder for each.

-The parts splitted from the word is then determined bit-by-bit from `target_size`, so that each part will consist of a collection of bit positions that it represents, starting from 0-th bit position.
+The parts split from the word is then determined bit-by-bit from `target_size`, so that each part will consist of a collection of bit positions that it represents, starting from 0-th bit position.
 The way bit positions are determined ensures that if

 - `uniform` is true, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus a remainder, and first 64-`rot` bits are determined by a section compensating previous remainder, plus divide by `part_size`, and plus the remainder from `target_size` division;
 - `uniform` is false, then the remaining `rot`-sized bits [63-`rot`+1,...,63] are divided by `part_size` plus remainder, and first 64-`rot` bits determined by `part_size` plus a remainder.